Research

 (presented at 2022 CREEA Annual Conference, TWEEDS 2022, PacDev 2023, 2023 AERE Summer Conference, 2023 Emerging Mobility Scholars Conference, 20th International Economic Association World Congress, and the 2023 LACEA and LAMES Conference)Abstract

 Does traffic congestion affect time allocation?
 I use highly granular smartphone data from Mexico City to study empirically how traffic congestion affects work- time allocation.
 I find that traffic increases hours worked.
 The effect is driven by workers leaving work later, not by changes in arrival time.
 There is modest evidence that labor income does not increase although total hours do.
-These results highlight an avoidance mechanism consistent with bottleneck models that has been overlooked when estimating the costs of congestion.
+These results highlight an avoidance mechanism consistent with bottleneck models that has been overlooked when estimating the costs of congestion. - “When Simpler is Better: Task-Specific Machine Learning vs. Commercial LLMs for Labor Force Classification in Developing Countries”, with Jose Incio and Carlos Ospino (submitted)

 Work in Progress